-If you are a federal student loan recipient, there are two key points to remember:*
+If you are a Direct Loans recipient, there are two key points to remember:*

 - The interest you pay is lower than commercial rates because the federal government subsidizes the rate.